koffemaria/k8s-handson/Readme-k8s.md

         - *U*tilization - how much is resource being used on avg?
         - *S*aturation - how much is resource being overloaded or unable to handle?
         - *E*rrors - how many errors?
+- Bonus: how to access a live EKS cluster without using a LoadBalancer?
+    - NodePort FAQs:
+        1. How do we know which particular Node the pod is running on?
+            - k8s built-in Proxy service redirects traffic to active node to handle request
+            - if a node crashes, a new one spins up with a completely different IP address
+        2. What to do about security?
+            - EKS cluster uses **Security Groups**, which limits incoming traffic to a node by specific ports
+            - can be modified in AWS EC2 UI
 ```bash
 kubectl apply -f crds.yaml
 kubectl apply -f eks-monitoring.yaml